Working in Early Years and Childcare

 The deputy nursery manager would be expected to run the nursery in the absence of the nursery manager and need experience in supervising staff.
 A comprehensive knowledge of childcare and early education issues is also essential, as well as Level 3 qualification.

 Nursery managers have been qualified for at least two years and have managerial experience.
-To run the nursery on a day-to-day basis they need good administrative and communication skills plus team leadership abilities and a comprehensive knowledge of childcare and early education issues.
+To run the nursery on a day-to-day basis they need good administrative and communication skills plus team leadership abilities and comprehensive knowledge of childcare and early education issues.

 Pre-school leaders are employed in pre-school or playgroup settings and work with children aged between two and five years.
-The sessions can be full-day or part-day eg 2½ hour sessions.
+The sessions can be full-day or part-day such as 2½ hour sessions.
 The emphasis is on learning through play and parental involvement in all aspects of the playgroup is encouraged.
 The pre-school leader organises and plans appropriate learning and play activities for the children, supervises staff and reports to the pre-school owner or Chair of Trustees.
 Pre-school leaders will have a level 3 qualification and will have suitable experience of working with children.

 Pre-school assistants are employed in the same settings as pre-school leaders in a less senior role.
 Most employers will prefer assistants to hold a qualification or undertake training at level 2.
 Many parents begin a career in childcare as pre-school assistants working at their local playgroup.